samuelespinosa/performanceAnalyzer/README.md

 # Performance Analyzer

-Performance Analyzer is a tool designed to measure and evaluate the performance of web applications.
-With an emphasis on accuracy and simplicity, this project aims to help developers identify bottlenecks and optimize their codebase.
+Performance Analyzer is a tool designed to measure track and evaluate the performance of web applications.

 ## Features